 - 1. There will be no televisions in classrooms. - 2.
-Screen time will be limited to 15 minutes for Head Start/Pre-K classrooms, and be educational in nature. - 3.
+Screen time will be limited to 15 minutes for Head Start/Pre-K classrooms and be educational in nature. - a.
+Screen time may be extended if part of a child's telehealth IEP work. - 3.
 Screen time will not take place in Early Head Start classrooms unless a part of a child's telehealth IFSP work.